cisagov/get.gov/pages/domains/domains_before.md

 ### Purpose of the .gov domain

 We’ll ask you to explain how you plan to use your .gov domain.
 Will you use it for a website and/or email?
 Are you moving your website from another top-level domain (like .com or .org)?
-Read about [activities that are prohibited on .gov domains](#).
+Read about [activities that are prohibited on .gov domains]({{'../requirements/#'}}).

 ### Current website for your organization

 We’ll ask about your organization’s current public website.
-We can better evaluate your domain request if we know about domains you’re already using.
+We can better evaluate your domain request if we know about domains you’re using.
 If you already have any .gov domains please include them.

-### .gov domain you want
+### .Gov domain you want

 Here’s the part where you’ll tell us the .gov domain you want.
 We’ll try to give you your preferred domain.
 We first need to make sure your request meets our requirements.
 We’ll work with you to find the best domain for your organization.